UK resists Chinese pressure over nuclear deal but still wants close ties

 China "hopes that Britain can reach a decision as soon as possible, to ensure the project's smooth implementation", she added, without elaborating.

-Under plans drawn up by former prime minister David Cameron, French utility EDF (EDF.PA) and Chinese partner China General Nuclear would fund the 18-billion-pound ($24 billion) cost of the project, while Britain committed to pay a minimum price for the power generated by the plant for 35 years.
+Under plans drawn up by former prime minister David Cameron, French utility EDF and Chinese partner China General Nuclear would fund the $24 billion cost of the project, while Britain committed to pay a minimum price for the power generated by the plant for 35 years.

 The Hinkley financing deal was agreed during a state visit by President Xi Jinping last year designed to cement a "Golden Era" of relations between the two countries.
 Britain also sought Chinese investment in rail and other projects during the visit.